mit-han-lab/6s965-fall2022/notes/lecture-09-tarab.md

 - Internet of
 - Augmented Reality and Virtual Reality Headsets

-### What is the problem that OMNIMIZER is trying to solve?
+### What is the problem that Omnimizer is trying to solve?
 There is a big gap between training neural networks and hardware deployment.
 It takes a long time to deploy AI models on actual hardwares.
 Even after deployment, there is a significant gap between expected performance and how the AI performs on the hardware.
 With current setups, a huge R&D cost and investment is always needed.

-## OMNIMIZER workflow:
+## Omnimizer workflow:

 #### Current workflow:

 The ML engineers develop and train a network, providing the model to the deployment engineers who implement the network on the intended hardware.
 The ML engineers have to wait to get feedback from the deployment engineer on the latency, memory, and energy consumption and change the network to match the requirement of the intended product.
 This process is very time consuming.

-#### How OMNIMIZER changes the overall workflow:
+#### How Omnimizer changes the overall workflow:
-OMNIMIZER provides the ML engineer with a platform to deploy the network on an actual hardware and get the latency, memory, and energy consumption estimation.
+Omnimizer provides the ML engineer with a platform to deploy the network on an actual hardware and get the latency, memory, and energy consumption estimation.
 This capability shorten the R\&D cost and investment and reduces the time needed to build new products.

-OMNIMIZER can be added to Pytorch and enables The ML engineer to deploy and test on target hardware through Omnimizer Core and Engine.
+Omnimizer can be added to Pytorch and enables the ML engineer to deploy and test on target hardware through Omnimizer Core and Engine.

 ## What are other approaches and competitors?